 Here is a path that I took by clicking on “Addition” under the 1st / 2nd / 3rd-grade area, then scrolling down and clicking on “Unfair Thrones,” and then watching the posted video and opening the supporting PowerPoint Presentation.

 My Favorite Thing: tons of fun online games to practice concepts

 Hooda Math is another one of the math websites geared toward helping kids practice and learn through fun computer games.
 Specific topics the games work with are addition, subtraction, multiplication, addition, geometry, basic physics, fractions, integers, and algebra.

 Kids learn best when having fun!
 Here is a game I started to play practicing geometric understanding and spatial reasoning.

 My Favorite Thing: “cheat sheets” – nice review study guide reference sheets!

 The intent of this site is “to provide a complete set of free online (and downloadable) notes and/or tutorials for classes that [Paul teaches] at Lamar University.”
 He has written out notes/tutorials on Algebra, Calculus I, Calculus II, Calculus III, and Differential Equations.
-The notes are simple and easy-to-follow.
+The notes are simple and easy to follow.

 This is one of the best parts of this top 10 math website.
 It is so helpful for students to have all the facts and formulas from which they can pull right there in front of them.
 Print out these sheets for reference during homework sessions!
-Print out these sheets to give to teachers (brownie points!) and they may even let students use during tests (depends on teacher).
+Print out these sheets to give to teachers (brownie points!) and they may even let students use them during tests (depends on the teacher).